MattHondrakis/DataAnalysis/Coursera Case Study/Bikes.md

 The purpose of this case study is the dive into the data and find the differences between members and casuals, with the hopes of converting casuals to members.
-Members are individuals that by an annual subscription service, while casuals are individuals that buy single ride passes.
+Members are individuals that buy an annual subscription service, while casuals are individuals that buy single ride passes.